sdiehl/zero-to-qed/docs/src/11_type_theory.md

 **Simple types** (C, Java): Values have types. `int`, `string`, `bool`.
 You cannot add a string to an integer.
 This catches typos and category errors, but nothing deeper.

-**Polymorphic types** (Haskell, OCaml): Types can be parameterized. `List α` works for any element type.
+**Polymorphic types** (Haskell, OCaml): Types can be **parameterized**. `List α` works for any element type.
 You write one `reverse` function that works on lists of integers, strings, or custom objects.
 The type `∀ α.
 List α → List α` says "for any type α, give me a list of α and I'll return a list of α."

 **Dependent types** (Lean, Coq, Agda): Types can depend on values. `Vector α n` is a list of exactly `n` elements.
 The number `n` is a value that appears in the type.
 Now the type system can express array bounds, matrix dimensions, protocol states, and any property you can state precisely.